 Drip (or trickle) irrigation, micro-spray jets, micro-sprinklers, and bubbler irrigation all apply a very small amount of water, slowly and precisely, minimizing evaporation, runoff, and overspray.

 Many water utilities offer rebates for certain water-efficient products to save you money.
 Consult with your local water provider prior to upgrading your new system to learn of any savings that may be available to you.

 2. Inspect the System for Leaks

-Leaks are a huge water waster.
-A good contractor can perform regular maintenance checks for leaks, broken or clogged spray heads, and other problems.
-Ask them to show you common problems to watch for between visits.
+Leaks are a huge water waster, but a good contractor can perform regular maintenance checks for leaks, broken or clogged spray heads, and other problems.
+While they are there, ask them to show you common problems to watch for between visits.

 3. Have Your System Audited

 Hire a professional to conduct an irrigation audit and uniformity test to verify areas are being watered evenly and appropriately, and make necessary adjustments.